ga-wdi-exercises/checkpoint-javascript/readme.md

 ## Instructions

-This checkpoint is divided into three sections:
+This checkpoint is divided into two sections:

 - Fundamentals in `fundamentals.js`
-- Higher-order Functions in `hof.js`
 - Object Oriented JavaScript in `oojs.js`

 Each section has a series of prompts written in inline-comments.
 Write the JavaScript necessary to complete each prompt in each of the three files. **DO NOT** modify any of the comments or the tests may fail.